alfredodiaz53/big-bang/blog/2-0-breaking-changes.md

 ## Is that it?

 That's it!
 This blog post lays out all of the breaking changes in 2.0, and hopefully also provides you with a clear path forward for what you need to change before upgrading.

-Hopefully this also gets you excited to look more into the new features in 2.0, which will be laid out in the following blog post!
+Continue reading about Big Bang 2.0 in [part 3 of this series](./2-0-new-features.md), which is focused specifically on the new features included in 2.0.